 BARRY RASHKOVER is a nationally recognized, veteran securities enforcement defense lawyer.
-Described as an “A-team player,” “absolutely fantastic,” “very knowledgeable,” and a “formidable” advocate in Chambers USA, and named a “National Practice Area Star” (2022) in Benchmark Litigation, Barry defends companies and individuals before the Securities and Exchange Commission, the Department of Justice, FINRA, the Commodity Futures Trading Commission, and state attorneys general.
-He co-heads Sidley’s global Securities Enforcement and Regulatory practice, named Chambers USA “Firm of the Year” for Financial Services and Securities Regulation (2019 and 2016); US News – Best Lawyers “Law Firm of the Year” for Litigation – Regulatory Enforcement (2021); and US News – Best Lawyers “Law Firm of the Year” for Securities Regulation (2020 and 2017).
-He also co-leads the firm’s New York Regulatory and Enforcement group.
-Before Sidley, Barry held several high-level positions at the SEC, including co-head of Enforcement and associate director for the SEC’s Northeast Regional Office, and an SEC senior trial counsel.
+Described as an “A-team player,” “absolutely fantastic,” “very knowledgeable,” “an excellent lawyer with keen insight,” “strategic,” and a “formidable” advocate in Chambers USA, and named a “National Practice Area Star” and “Litigation Star” (2021–2024) in Benchmark Litigation, he defends companies and individuals before the Securities and Exchange Commission (SEC), the Department of Justice (DOJ), FINRA, the Commodity Futures Trading Commission (CFTC), and state attorneys general.
+While Barry co-headed Sidley’s global Securities Enforcement and Regulatory practice, the group was named Chambers USA “Firm of the Year” for Financial Services and Securities Regulation (2019 and 2016); US News – Best Lawyers® “Law Firm of the Year” for Litigation – Regulatory Enforcement (2021); and US News – Best Lawyers® “Law Firm of the Year” for Securities Regulation (2020 and 2017).
+Before Sidley, Barry held several high-level positions at the SEC, including Co-head of Enforcement and Associate Director for the SEC’s Northeast Regional Office, and an SEC senior trial counsel.

 At Sidley, Barry focuses on high-profile, high-stakes matters involving complex and emerging issues.
 For example:

 - LIBOR.
-Barry headed the defense of a BBA panel bank in high-profile CFTC, DOJ and state investigations into setting U.S. Dollar.
+Barry headed the defense of a BBA panel bank in high-profile CFTC, DOJ, and state investigations into setting U.S. dollar.

 - SEC Regulation M. Barry has defended investment advisers and broker-dealers in numerous investigations about perceived stock manipulation and issues under Rule 105.

 At the SEC, Barry led some of the agency’s most important enforcement matters, including enforcement actions against NYSE specialist firms for unlawful proprietary trading (resulting in a US$240 million global settlement); financial reporting cases involving Adelphia Communications Corp. and Computer Associates International, Inc.; the SEC’s first-ever enforcement action against the NYSE; cases arising out of improper proprietary trading by NYSE floor brokers; insider trading cases, such as SEC v.
 Samuel Waksal and SEC v.
 Martha Stewart and Peter Bacanovic; and federal court cases halting ongoing fraud, including SEC v.
 The Bennett Funding Group, Inc., which involved one of the largest securities “Ponzi” schemes in U.S. history.
-Barry co-chaired the SEC’s trial team to victory in the jury trial of the “Southampton Seven” insider trading case.
+He co-chaired the SEC’s trial team to victory in the jury trial of the “Southampton Seven” insider trading case.